-Here we use the CARbon DAta MOdel framework (CARDAMOM; Bloom et al., 2016) (list of acronyms can be found in Table S1) to retrieve terrestrial C cycle dynamics, including explicit confidence intervals, in the pan-Arctic region.
-CARDAMOM consist of two key components: (1) an ecosystem model, the Data Assimilation Linked Ecosystem Carbon version 2 (DALEC2) (Bloom and Williams, 2015; Williams et al., 2005), constrained by observations and (2) a data-assimilation system (Bloom et al., 2016).
+Here we use CARDAMOM (Bloom et al., 2016) (list of acronyms can be found in Table S1 in the Supplement) to retrieve terrestrial C cycle dynamics, including explicit confidence intervals, in the pan-Arctic region.
+CAR-DAMOM consist of two key components: (1) an ecosystem model, the Data Assimilation Linked Ecosystem Carbon version 2 (DALEC2) (Bloom and Williams, 2015; Williams et al., 2005), constrained by observations, and (2) a dataassimilation system (Bloom et al., 2016).
 This framework reconciles observational datasets as part of a representation of the terrestrial C cycle in agreement with ecological theory.
+236